lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_4/Readme.md

 ```

-3. Make sure there is an outstanding request:
+3. A check is made to make sure there is an outstanding request:

 ```cpp
         	if (submittedRequests.size() < 1) return;
 ```

-4. Get request and remove from tracking FIFO :
+4. The request is retrieved and removed from tracking FIFO :

 ```cpp
         	outputRequest = submittedRequests.front();